 Tennessee

-Music City with a top-ranked hospital and no income tax — world-class culture, food, and a mild four-season climate, for retirees who can meet the rising price of admission.
+Music City with a top-ranked hospital and no income tax: world-class culture, food, and a mild four-season climate, for retirees who can meet the rising price of admission.

-Nashville sells itself on music, and the music is real — but that's not actually why it works as a retirement city.
+Nashville sells itself on music, and the music is real.
+But that's not actually why it works as a retirement city.
 The deeper case is a rare three-way combination: no state income tax, one of the best hospitals in the South, and a genuine cultural capital's worth of food, music, and energy, all in a mild four-season climate.
 The catch is equally clear, and it's money.
 Nashville has gone from bargain to premium in a decade.
-For the retirees who can clear that bar, the tax savings and the lifestyle make it an easy yes; for those who can't, the price — or the weekend crowds downtown — is usually what sends them looking elsewhere in Tennessee.
+For the retirees who can clear that bar, the tax savings and the lifestyle make it an easy yes; for those who can't, the price, or the weekend crowds downtown, is usually what sends them looking elsewhere in Tennessee.

 Nashville's identity was forged by sound.
-The Grand Ole Opry began broadcasting in 1925, and over the following century the city built itself into the undisputed capital of country music — but also, less famously, into a recording town where every genre passes through, a songwriters' city where the craft of the three-minute song is taken as seriously as any art form.
+The Grand Ole Opry began broadcasting in 1925, and over the following century the city built itself into the undisputed capital of country music.
+But also, less famously, into a recording town where every genre passes through, a songwriters' city where the craft of the three-minute song is taken as seriously as any art form.
 The Ryman Auditorium, the "Mother Church of Country Music," still hosts the kind of nights that musicians talk about for years.
 This is the layer everyone knows, and it's genuine: live music really is everywhere, every night.

 But the Nashville of the last two decades is a bigger story than music.
 Powered by Vanderbilt University, a giant healthcare-management industry (the city is a national hub for the business of hospitals), and a wave of corporate relocations drawn by Tennessee's tax climate, Nashville became one of the fastest-growing metros in the country.
 The skyline filled in; the restaurant scene went from meat-and-three diners to nationally reviewed dining rooms; neighborhoods like East Nashville and Germantown turned from overlooked to coveted.
-With growth came cost, traffic, and the bachelorette-party version of downtown — the price of becoming a destination.
+With growth came cost, traffic, and the bachelorette-party version of downtown, the price of becoming a destination.

 What makes it cohere, for a retiree, is that the real Nashville lives in its neighborhoods, not on Broadway.
 A few minutes from the neon, 12 South and Sylvan Park are leafy and walkable; Green Hills is established and upscale; the Williamson County suburbs of Franklin and Brentwood offer small-town charm with big-city access.
-The music, the food, and Vanderbilt are all right there when you want them — and the quiet, tree-lined street is right there when you don't.
+The music, the food, and Vanderbilt are all right there when you want them, and the quiet, tree-lined street is right there when you don't.
 Nashville's whole appeal is having both within a short drive.

 On the strip everyone knows

-Lower Broadway at golden hour — the honky-tonk strip that gives Music City its postcard.
+Lower Broadway at golden hour, the honky-tonk strip that gives Music City its postcard.
 It's loud, it's for the tourists, and locals mostly steer around it.
 But it's also proof that the music here isn't a museum piece: it spills onto the street, every night, all year.

 Greater Nashville stretches across several counties, and where you land depends on the tradeoff you want: in-town walkability, an upscale established address, or small-town suburban quiet to the south.
 These are the areas retirees gravitate to most.
 Pricing reflects 2026 estimates and varies meaningfully by block, build year, and condition.

-Take the 7-question quiz.
-We'll match you across our database based on what actually matters to you — not what's trending.
+Take the quiz.
+We'll match you against every city on RetireMeHere based on what actually matters to you, not what's trending.

 Find My Match →